St Peter's and St Paul's Church, Bydgoszcz: Architecture

 The church was built externally in the Neo-Gothic eclectic style with neo-romanesque elements.
 The interior is Neo-Baroque.
 It is the most complex architectural temple in Bydgoszcz.

 The edifice is designed on aLatin cross pattern, with the nave on the eastern side and a high tower on the western one.
 The church can contain 2500 people.
 A characteristic feature of the church architecture is the dome which raises from an octagonal drum.
 The tower is topped with a classicism - neo-romanesque style spire.
 Three bells ring from tower, one of which was cast in 1876.
 The church has buttresses, its brick facades are decorated with friezes and cornices, and it has semicircular window openings or Diocletian windows.
 At the base of the tower, the porch is richly decorated.

 Along the arms of the transept and the western side of the nave runs a large gallery.

 Inside the church, we can find cross-ribbed vaults, with the dome located at the intersection between the Nave and the transept.
 On the roof arch is the preserved inscription 'Siehe, ich bin bei Euch alle tage bis Ende an der Welt Matt.'
 (I'll be with you all the days until the end of the world.
 St. Matthew).
 We can note the highly detailed ceramics, which are prevalent to Prussian municipal buildings and religious edifices erected in Bydgoszcz during the second half of the 19th century and the beginning of the 20th century.
 Stained glasses in the chancel were also produced by Prussian Imperial Stained Glass Institute (Königliches Institut für Glasmalerei) in Berlin and funded by Emperor William II.
 Beside the Church, grows a planetree registered on the Polish Natural Monuments' list: this is a 346 cm trunk circumference tree.

 Altar

 The main Neo-Baroque altar, features a painting of Blessed Virgin Mary from 1854, by local artist Maximilian Piotrowski; and a sculpture of Saint Peter and Saint Paul.
 The altar was realized in 1957 by Bydgoszcz sculptor Sylwester Fryska.

 Organ

-The 42 pipe organ of St.Peter and St Paul church in Bydgoszcz has been built by Wilhelm Sauer in Frankfurt an der Oder in 1877.
+The 42 pipe-pipe organ organ was built by Wilhelm Sauer's company in Frankfurt an der Oder in 1877, commissioned by the Evangelical-Unionist community, which then owned the church.

-On 16 October 2007 the instrument, along with all the elements inside the church were officially registered as monuments of the Kuyavian-Pomeranian.
+On 16 October 2007 the instrument, along with all the elements inside the church were registered as on the Kuyavian-Pomeranian Voivodeship Heritage list.